jrpool/docsearch/README.md

     `cd docsearch`

-4. Install required dependencies (you can see them listed in `package.json`) by executing:

-    `npm i`

-5. Obtain an account at SendGrid.
+4. Obtain an account at SendGrid.
 For development or light production use, the free plan with a limit of 100 messages per day will suffice.
 (Each complete user registration entails sending 4 messages.)
 Note the API key that SendGrid issues to you.

 ## Configuration